simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 <summary><strong>Enable Apple Services</strong></summary>
 </br>

-1. Launch Terminal.app
-1. Copy the following script, paste it into the Terminal window, then press ENTER
+1. Run the following script in Terminal
    ```bash
    git clone https://github.com/corpnewt/GenSMBIOS && cd GenSMBIOS && ./GenSMBIOS.command
    ```
-1. Type `2`, then press ENTER
-1. Drag your `config.plist` inside the Terminal window
 1. Type `3`, then press ENTER
-1. Type `MacbookPro13,1`, then press ENTER
+1. Type `MacbookPro13,1 5`, then press ENTER
+1. Open `Config.plist` with any editor, navigate to `PlatformInfo > Generic`
+1. From the previous script, add the last results to `MLB, SystemSerialNumber and SystemUUID`

 </details>